Deep-MI/FastSurfer/doc/overview/EDITING.md

 The estimated total intracranial volume is inaccurate.

 ### What to do
-1. Open and edit `<subject_dir>/mri/transforms/talairach.xfm` and replace the edited version with the old file.
+1. Copy `<subject_dir>/mri/transforms/talairach.auto.xfm` to `<subject_dir>/mri/transforms/talairach.xfm`, replace the symlink that is already there.
+2. Edit `<subject_dir>/mri/transforms/talairach.xfm` to have the intended talairach matrix, see the [FreeSurfer tutorial for details](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Talairach).
-2. [Re-run FastSurfer](#general-process) to update the eTIV value in all stats files.
+3. [Re-run FastSurfer](#general-process) to update the eTIV value in all stats files.

 See also: <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Talairach>